0x1do/IOS/learning theory/Intel architecture 2001 OST2.md

 There is a register named IDTR that basically points to the start of the table, so when an interrupt occurs the hardware finds the address with the offset using the register, and it'll push the state onto the stack and change RIP to the interrupt handler.

+### Interrupt handler

+because the function called directly by the CPU, the function need to end with iretq opcode (unlike normal ret).